Owning a car: Costs you should consider

 You can also get a more comprehensive car history report for a larger fee.
 You’ll get details like its write-off history, approximate valuation of the car, and odometer reading.
 You can also find out if it’s been stolen.

-These costs are what you need to spend to use and maintain your car.
-Some costs are monthly, annually, or semi-annually.
+These costs are what you may need to spend to use and maintain your car.
+Some costs are monthly, annual, or semi-annual.

 Car loan payments

 Car loan repayments depend on the type of car and the type of loan you decide to take.
-If you want to save on interest and own your car faster, getting a low interest car loan on a 36-month or 48-mont term may be ideal.
+If you want to save on interest and own your car faster, a car loan with a competitive interest rate and a 36- or 48-month term may be ideal; however, it may involve higher repayments.
 Most car owners take a five-year loan term, as well.
-To get a better idea on what your car repayments will look like, check out loans.com.au’s car loan calculator.
+To get a better idea of what your car repayments will look like, check out loans.com.au’s car loan calculator.

-There are so many different kinds of car loans to choose, from new car loans to used car loans to variable car loans.
+There are many different kinds of car loans to choose from, such as new car loans, used car loans, fixed, or variable car loans.
 Take your time and talk with lending specialists to figure out which is right for you.

 Car insurance

-It’s wise to take out a higher level of coverage because CTP doesn’t insure your or other driver's cars against damage.
+It would be wise to take out a higher level of coverage because CTP doesn’t insure your or other drivers' cars against damage.
 Higher levels of car insurance include:

 - Third-party car insurance (cover for damage to other people’s vehicles)